tlatsas/darui/README.md

         ]
     }

-The first entry, matches all archlinux packages with "gstreamer", "udev" or "sqlite" in their name.
+The first entry, matches all archlinux packages with `gstreamer`, `udev` or `sqlite` in their name.
 The second entry matches all articles at [H-Online](http://www.h-online.com/open/) relevant to new linux kernel releases.
-Note that searches are *not* case-sensitive.
+Note that searches are **not** case-sensitive.

 The "from" and "to" field are used for email sending and are self explanatory.